-Director of Planned Giving, Medical Center Development
+Philanthropic Advisor, Medical Center Development

 Carol Kersten, JD '82, earned her bachelor's degree at the University of Notre Dame in 1978 and her law degree from Stanford.
 She has been a part of the development operation for Stanford University Medical Center since 1983.
 Carol is part of the Northern California Planned Giving Council's ethics committee and served as a youth and family volunteer and vice president of Kara, a grief support nonprofit in Palo Alto.
 Carol served on the board of the American Council on Gift Annuities from 2006 to 2012.